JpEncausse/nodered.encausse.net/README.md

 ## Virtual Machine

 Below are some guidelines for setting up multiple Node-RED instances on a Virtual Machine, configured behind a reverse proxy and connected to a GIT repository.
 This is just one of many ways to deploy a NodeJS server, so feel free to adapt it according to your needs.

 The documentation will use `nodered.encausse.net` in the samples.
+The [Node-RED configuration](https://github.com/JpEncausse/nodered.encausse.net/blob/main/node-red-conf/settings.js) flatten all the directory for a better management.

 ### Install NGINX